 - Stargate SG-1: After SG-1 is sent back in time they start a revolution against the Goa'uld, the problem is that the Goa'uld take away the stargate and the alternative SG-1 has to go back in time and put things as they were.
 When the timeline is corrected, the only difference is that Jack's lake now has fish.

 - Winning the game in Dark Fall: The Journal undoes something unnatural that'd happened at the Station Hotel in the 1940s.
 In the sequel, Dark Fall: Lost Souls, the same hotel has suffered severe bomb damage from WWII, which hadn't been evident in the previous game.
-Unless writer Jonathan Boakes is implying that the unbound Dark entity had somehow deflected a bomb in the first game's timeline, and did so several years before this Ultimate Evil actually broke loose...
+Unless writer Jonathan Boakes is implying that the unbound dark entity had somehow deflected a bomb in the first game's timeline, and did so several years before this Unseen Evil actually broke loose...

 - Many of the timelines seen in The Simpsons episode "Treehouse of Horror V" (e.g. donut rain as a result of killing dinosaurs).
 The story ends with everything normal, except for people having long, forked, prehensile tongues.

 - In Teen Titans Go!, Cyborg and Beast Boy find themselves stuck 30 years in the future after having a staring contest to decide who gets the last slice of a pizza.
 Eventually, they take a time machine back to the present and decide to simply divide the slice between them.
 This leads to a future where humanity has been enslaved by robots.